Valegrl/digital_logic_design/README.md

 ## Progetto di Reti Logiche – Final Project (PFRL 23/24)
 This repository contains the final project for the "Progetto di Reti Logiche" course.
-The project involves designing a VHDL-based hardware module that processes a sequence of words stored in memory, replacing undefined values (zeros) with the last valid non-zero value, and computing a credibility value for each word.
+The project involves designing a VHDL-based hardware module that processes a sequence of words stored in memory, replacing undefined values (zeros) with the last valid non-zero value, and computing a credibility value for each word.</br>

+Grade: 30/30 cum laude

 &nbsp;
 ## Project Description